ImagingDataCommons/highdicom/docs/ann.rst

     # Access the annotated property type (returns a CodedConcept)
     assert group.annotated_property_type == Code('84640000', 'SCT', 'Nucleus')

+    # Access the graphic type, describing the "form" of each annotation
+    assert group.graphic_type == hd.ann.GraphicTypeValues.POINT

 You can access the entire array of annotations at once using :meth:`highdicom.ann.AnnotationGroup.get_graphic_data()`.
-You need to pass this to the group so that it knows how to interpret the coordinate data.
+You need to pass the annotation coordinate type from the parent bulk annotation object to the group so that it knows how to interpret the coordinate data.
 This method returns a list of 2D numpy arrays of shape (*N* x *D*), mirroring how you would have passed the data in to create the annotation with `highdicom`.

 .. code-block:: python

     import numpy as np

     graphic_data = group.get_graphic_data(
-        coordinate_type=hd.ann.AnnotationCoordinateTypeValues.SCOORD
+        coordinate_type=ann.AnnotationCoordinateType,
     )
     assert len(graphic_data) == 2 and isinstance(graphic_data[0], np.ndarray)